andrei572/samples/analytics.md

-# Relativity Analytics Indexes API
+# Build Relativity Analytics Indexes

 Relativity Analytics are enabled by analytics indexes.
 Analytics indexes define spatial relationships between documents and concepts measured by their distance in a multidimensional space.
 For background information about Relativity Analytics indexes, see [Relativity Documentation site](https://help.relativity.com/9.4/Content/Relativity/Analytics/Analytics_indexes.htm).